Waterbury, Connecticut: Government

 A number of presidential candidates have campaigned in Waterbury due to its pivotal role in statewide elections.
 The most famous was the election eve visit on the Green by John F. Kennedy in 1960.
-Forty thousand people waited until 3am on the Green to greet Kennedy on Sunday, November 6, 1960.
+Forty thousand people waited until 3 AM on the Green to greet Kennedy on Sunday, November 6, 1960.
 Sen. Kennedy spoke to them from the balcony of the Roger Smith Hotel (now called the Elton).
 Pierre Salinger later said it was the greatest night of the campaign.
 In September 1984 Ronald Reagan held a huge noontime election rally at the same location.
 In July 2006 former president Bill Clinton made a campaign appearance at the Palace Theatre for Senator Joe Lieberman during his campaign for re-election to the U.S. Senate.
 Shortly after the Democratic primary, Tom Swan, campaign manager for Lieberman's opponent Ned Lamont, described Waterbury as a place where "the forces of slime meet the forces of evil," after a large majority of the town's voters backed Lieberman.
 Swan claimed he was referring to former mayor Philip A. Giordano and former governor John G. Rowland.

 Governor John G. Rowland served ten months in a federal prison until February 10, 2006.
 He was released from federal prison with the stipulation that he serve four months house arrest with an electronic ankle bracelet monitor until June 2006.

 In January 2008 Waterbury Mayor Michael Jarjura announced that he would hire Rowland as an economic development advisor for the city.
 Rowland began work in February that year receiving an annual salary of $95,000 as the city's economic development coordinator funded in conjunction with the Greater Waterbury Chamber of Commerce.

-In 2011, the Board of Aldermen voted to eliminate funding the city's portion of his salary and in November 2011 Rowland stated he would give up his position when his contract expired thus ending his quasi-city employment.
+In 2011, the Board of Aldermen voted to eliminate funding for the city's portion of his salary and in November 2011 Rowland stated he would give up his position when his contract expired thus ending his quasi-city employment.

-Later that year, following his victory over then Mayor Jarjura, new mayor Neil O'Leary created the position of Economic Development Director as part of his new administration, removing the duties from the Chamber of Commerce and bringing them directly into City Hall, making Economic Development a cornerstone of his administration.
+Later that year, following his victory over then Mayor Jarjura, new mayor Neil O'Leary created the position of economic development director as part of his new administration, removing the duties from the Chamber of Commerce and bringing them directly into City Hall, making economic development a cornerstone of his administration.
 Ron Pugliese was hired as the first director to hold the position.